phlogios/phlogios.github.io/_posts/2022-01-18-quaternions-to-matrices.md

 localTransformationMatrix = glm::rotate(localTransformationMatrix, glm::angle(m_quaternion), glm::axis(m_quaternion));
 ```

-I made a rotation matrix by using glm's angle-axis rotate function, where the angle was calculated from the quaternion with the `glm::angle` function, and the axis calculated calculated with the `glm::axis` function.
+I made a rotation matrix by using glm's angle-axis rotate function, where the angle was calculated from the quaternion with the `glm::angle` function, and the axis calculated with the `glm::axis` function.
 This worked in most cases, but failed in this rare case.

 There is a much simpler way to do this.
 Enter `glm::mat4_cast`, a function that correctly converts a quaternion to a 3x3 matrix, and then converts that to a 4x4 matrix by adding zeroes in the last column and row.
 This is how my code looks now: